sadamhabnawi28/sql_data_warehouse_project/NewReadme.md

-# Data Warehouse and Analytics Project
+# Data Warehouse Using PostgreSQL Project

-Welcome to the **Data Warehouse and Analytics Project** repository! 🚀
+Welcome to the **Data Warehouse Using PostgreSQL Project** repository! 🚀

-This repository showcases an end-to-end data warehousing and analytics solution, covering the complete lifecycle of data engineering—from ingesting raw data into a centralized warehouse to transforming it into business-ready datasets that support reporting, analytical exploration, and strategic decision-making.
+This repository showcases an end-to-end data warehousing project, covering the complete lifecycle of data engineering from ingesting raw data into a centralized warehouse to transforming it into business ready datasets that support reporting, analytical exploration, and strategic decision-making.

-The project demonstrates industry-standard practices in designing modern data warehouses, implementing ETL pipelines, modeling analytical data, and generating meaningful business insights.
+The project demonstrates industry standard practices in designing modern data warehouses, implementing ETL pipelines, modeling analytical data, and generating meaningful business insights.

 ---